 Your hip flexors are the group of muscles in the fronts and sides of your hips.
 These muscles become short and tight when we sit too much, and over time they can cause all kinds of imbalances and pain.
 Again we recommend a program by Rick Kaselj, this one meant to address tight hip flexors.
 It is called Unlock Your Hip Flexors, and it is also a flow sequence that only takes about 10 minutes.
 We reviewed the program in more detail in case you want to check it out.

 Poor posture will eventually lead to back pain.
 Sometimes sooner than later.
 If this is the case for you, it's important to correct your posture in a gentle way so you don't aggravate your pain even further.
 This can be tricky to do, which is why we recommend learning techniques from an expert.
 A well-known Pilates instructor named Emily Lark has a program called “Back to Life” that coaches you through a gentle sequence of movements that help release your sore back muscles while simultaneously strengthening your core and correcting imbalances to prevent further injury.
+A relatively unknown physical therapist named Steve Young also released his proprietary back pain relief program that he used in private practice.

 Most of us don't have the time or money for constant physical therapy sessions and chiropractor visits.
 Fortunately there are steps you can take by yourself, in your own home, to correct your posture and alleviate pain.